 Instilling good speaking habits early is like laying the foundation for a house: You can only add more layers and complexity when you know the foundation can support it.
 Young people tend to use a fair amount of colloquial language, which may not be suitable for speaking or professional settings.
 Traps like upspeak, vocal fry and informal diction can be hard to curtail without proper training.

-What have you accomplished thanks to your
+What have you accomplished thanks to your strong speaking skills?

 Public speaking has opened many doors for me, not just in terms of opportunities, but also meaningful relationships.
 As a professional, I thrive at giving keynotes and facilitating workshops for colleagues on the topic of public speaking.
 I’ve only attained this level of skill because I began at such a young age.